Land’s End, Longships Lighthouse and Sennen Cove, Cornwall

 Armed Knight and Longships Lighthouse

-Longships lighthouse can only be photographed with a telephoto lens, but wider photographs including the Armed knight rocks can balance the lighthouse perfectly.
+Longship lighthouse can only be photographed with a telephoto lens, but wider photographs including the Armed Knight rocks can balance the lighthouse perfectly.
 To get the Armed Knight in the foreground walk a short distance south from the car park where the rock becomes visible from the path closest to the cliff edge.
 The waves around the base of the Armed Knight can add interest to the image, especially when the foam forms white lines on a long exposure.

-During stormy weather the explosive waves breaking over the lighthouse can be captured using a long lens and show the true power of the Atlantic ocean as they break over the top of the lighthouse.
+During stormy weather, the explosive waves breaking over the lighthouse can be captured using a long lens and show the true power of the Atlantic Ocean as they break over the top of the lighthouse.

 Pordenack Point

 To the south of Land’s End is Pordenack Point with views south towards Gwennap Head.
 These cliffs are made of jagged granite columns that recede into the surf that forms around their base.
-This area is stunning with long exposures as the surf turns to white ribbons.

 Enys Dodnan